Last Updated: January 13, 2021

 Cookies can be classified by duration and by source:

-.
+Source.
 Cookies can be “first-party” or “third-party” cookies, which means that they are either issued by or on behalf of ProPay or by a third-party operator of another website.
-For an example of a third-party cookie, our Sites may contain a Facebook “like” button, which would set a cookie that can be read by Facebook.
+For an example of a third-party cookie, our Sites may contain features like videos hosted by other companies, which would set a cookie that can be read by the host.
 Our Sites may use both first-party and third-party cookies.

 The cookies that we may use on the Sites fall into the following categories: